Onyx

 How to use Onyx

-- Take the Onyx with you when you meet people who could easily manipulate you.
+- take the Onyx with you when you meet people who could easily manipulate you

-- You can wear Onyx as a talisman to protect yourself from negative energies in your environment.
+- you can wear Onyx as a talisman to protect yourself from negative energies in your environment.

 Where to place Onyx?